 The EPC includes a separate chapter regulating the recognition and enforcement of foreign court judgments and arbitral awards.
-Pursuant to this chapter, foreign judgments and awards will be recognized and enforced by economic courts in Uzbekistan only when doing so is provided for: (i) by relevant international treaties; or (ii) by the laws of the Republic of Uzbekistan.
+Pursuant to this chapter, foreign judgments and awards will be recognized and enforced by economic courts in Uzbekistan only when doing so is provided for by either:

 A.2 Institutions, rules and infrastructure